 - 1. From the ordinary high water mark of the adjacent aquatic area, or from the top of bank if the ordinary high water mark cannot be identified; - 2.
 If the adjacent aquatic area is located within a mapped severe channel migration hazard area, the ((aquatic area buffer)) riparian area width shall be ((the greater of the aquatic area buffer width as)) measured ((consistent with subsection A.1. of this section or)) from the outer edge of the severe channel migration hazard area; ((and)) - 3.
 If the ((aquatic area buffer)) riparian area includes a steep slope hazard area or a landslide hazard area, the ((aquatic area buffer)) riparian area width is the greater of ((either)) - a. the ((aquatic area buffer)) riparian area width as required in this section ((or the top of the hazard area)); or - b. the riparian area width as required in this section, extended upslope towards the top of the landslide or steep slope hazard area, as measured perpendicular to topographic contours, up to a maximum total width of twice the riparian area width otherwise required; - 4.
 If the adjacent aquatic area is located within an alluvial fan, the riparian area width is the greater of: - a. the riparian area width as defined in this section; or - b. the extent of the alluvial fan hazard area; and - 5.
 If the adjacent aquatic area is conveyed underground, the riparian area width is measured only from the above-ground portion of the aquatic area.
-This riparian area extends in all directions from the point at which the aquatic area enters or exits the underground conveyance system. - B. Within the $((U))\underline{u}$ rban $((G))\underline{a}$ rowth $((A))\underline{a}$ rea, ((aquatic area buffers)) riparian area widths shall be as follows: - ((1.
+This riparian area extends in all directions from the point at which the aquatic area enters or exits the underground conveyance system. - B. Within the ((U))urban ((G))growth ((A))area, ((aquatic area buffers)) riparian area widths shall be as follows: - ((1.
 A type S or F aquatic area buffer is one hundred-fifteen-feet; - 2.
-A type S or F aquatic area buffer in a basin or shoreline designated as "high" on the Basin and Shoreline Conditions Map is one-hundred-sixty-five-feet; - 3.
+A type S or F aquatic area buffer in a basin or shoreline designated as "high" on the Basin and Shoreline Conditions Map is one hundred-sixty-five-feet; - 3.
 A type N aquatic area buffer is sixty-five-feet; and - 4.
 A type O aquatic area buffer is twenty-five-feet.))

-" IT type o adams area surrer is the cy 11, 6 1666.))

 Adjacent Aquatic Area Type Riparian Area Width

 S or F in basin or shoreline designated as 200 feet

 "high" on the Basin and Shoreline Conditions

 map

 All other S or F 180 feet

 N 100 feet

 0 50 feet